Walking in Bangkok: Memorial Bridge to Wat Kalayanamit

 Starting at River City

 The route begins at River City Bangkok, where ferries arrive and commuters move steadily through the pier.
-The riverfront feels open and active, with movement shaped by arrivals along the Chao Phraya.
+The riverfront feels open and active, with movement shaped by arrivals along the Chao Phraya River.

 Leaving the river, the route enters Soi Charoen Krung 24 and continues into Soi Wanit 2.
 Here, the pace shifts immediately, as vendors prepare food, deliveries arrive, and pedestrians move in both directions along the street.
 Compared to the riverfront, the environment becomes more contained and street-level.